Inside the new South African Winter Love Island villa for 2020

 Will we see modifications in Love Island in the summertime?

-Whereas each Spencer and Gould had been tight-lipped on what’s going to occur to the Spanish villa, we will count on producers to study from the brand new collection and make tweaks accordingly.
+Whereas each Spencer and Gould have been tight-lipped on what is going to occur to the Spanish villa, we will count on producers to be taught from the brand new sequence and make tweaks accordingly.

 “We do always try and give a house a refresh each year,” Gould mentioned.
 “We’re going to see how we go.”